 U.S. Environmental Protection Agency (EPA) has changed their Toxics Release Inventory (TRI) reporting requirements to include a large listing of per- and polyfluoroalkyl substances (PFAS) for reports due July 2021.
 In 2020, EPA added 172 PFAS to the list of chemicals subject to reporting, as part of the agency’s evolving understanding of the potential for environmental and health risks from these chemicals.
 Facilities that manufacture, process, or otherwise use TRI-listed chemicals above reporting thresholds will need to prepare and submit the reports by the July 1 deadline.
-All TRI reporting is available for public access once accepted by EPA, so this process will affect not only your company’s compliance but also its reputation.
-This may be your first opportunity to determine if these chemicals are present in the materials you use as raw materials or processing aids in your operations, so being proactive will help preserve your staff’s continued health and safety.
+All TRI reporting is available for public access once accepted by EPA, so its disclosure, required for compliance, may affect how the public perceives your facility and should be as accurately determined as possible.
+This reporting cycle may be your first opportunity to determine if PFAS are present in the raw materials you use for your operations.
+This knowledge can also be a consideration for employee health and safety.

 What’s changing for EPA TRI reporting?